Alphabet Inc. (NASDAQ:GOOG) Shares Sold by Natixis Advisors L.P.

-In related news, CAO Amie Thuener O’toole sold 42 shares of the company’s stock in a transaction on Wednesday, June 1st.
-The stock was sold at an average price of $2,298.63, for a total transaction of $96,542.46.
-Following the completion of the transaction, the chief accounting officer now directly owns 1,181 shares in the company, valued at approximately $2,714,682.03.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-In other news, CAO Amie Thuener O’toole sold 42 shares of the stock in a transaction on Wednesday, June 1st.
-The stock was sold at an average price of $2,298.63, for a total value of $96,542.46.
-Following the completion of the transaction, the chief accounting officer now owns 1,181 shares of the company’s stock, valued at $2,714,682.03.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, Director Ann Mather sold 20 shares of the stock in a transaction on Monday, June 27th.
-The stock was sold at an average price of $2,383.32, for a total value of $47,666.40.
-Following the completion of the transaction, the director now directly owns 565 shares of the company’s stock, valued at approximately $1,346,575.80.
+In other Alphabet news, Director Ann Mather sold 300 shares of the company’s stock in a transaction that occurred on Monday, July 25th.
+The stock was sold at an average price of $108.94, for a total value of $32,682.00.
+Following the transaction, the director now directly owns 11,360 shares of the company’s stock, valued at approximately $1,237,558.40.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+In other news, SVP Prabhakar Raghavan sold 1,109 shares of the business’s stock in a transaction that occurred on Friday, July 1st.
+The stock was sold at an average price of $2,166.74, for a total value of $2,402,914.66.
+Following the completion of the sale, the senior vice president now directly owns 1,608 shares in the company, valued at approximately $3,484,117.92.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Ann Mather sold 300 shares of the business’s stock in a transaction that occurred on Monday, July 25th.
+The shares were sold at an average price of $108.94, for a total value of $32,682.00.
+Following the completion of the sale, the director now owns 11,360 shares of the company’s stock, valued at $1,237,558.40.
 The disclosure for this sale can be found here.
-Insiders sold a total of 42,831 shares of company stock worth $15,706,796 in the last three months.
-12.99% of the stock is owned by insiders.
+Insiders have sold a total of 42,831 shares of company stock valued at $15,706,796 in the last three months.
+Corporate insiders own 12.99% of the company’s stock.

 About Alphabet